djhshih/mobsnvf/README.md

 docker run --rm -it -v .:/home/work -w /home/work mobsnvf
 ```

-This will create and run an interactive Docker container, mounting the current directory into the `/work` directory inside the container and setting it as the working directory.
+This will create and run an interactive Docker container, mounting the current directory into the `/home/work` directory inside the container.

+_**Re-emphasis**_: The docker image includes dependencies for **htspan** but not **htspan** itself.
+So it still needs to be compiled from source as described in **[djhshih/htspan](https://github.com/djhshih/setup-linux)**. **Dlazy** is also not included in the Docker image, so you will need to install it separately if you want to use it.

 #### Conda